inkognitro/oas-tszod-gen/README.md

 This code generator serves as a standalone alternative to the two libraries mentioned above.

 I coded my own solution because I wanted to
-- have full ownership over the code which is generated for production
+- have full ownership over the code which is generated for production (inspired by [Shadcn](https://ui.shadcn.com/))
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations
 - have separated functions and type definitions for each API endpoint in a single file located in a folder of its context
 - have automatically generated [Zod](https://zod.dev) schemas for endpoint DTOs